 - For the straight yaoi and yuri fans, keep in mind that real gay and bisexual people exist, and some of them are also fans of yaoi and yuri as well.
-This doesn't mean that all of your stories have to have aesops about LGBTQI rights or be entirely 100 percent realistic - in fact, going off on an Author Filibuster about this or driving your characters out of character to do it is one of the worst mistakes you can make, because it makes you look like a White Knight as well as showing off privilege.
-It does mean that having your characters be unexamined stereotypes of LGBTQI people will be noticed and taken badly, and it does mean you should understand at least a little beyond what you learn from porn or Slash Fic or manga or whatever.
+This doesn't mean that all of your stories have to have aesops about LGBT rights or be entirely 100% realistic - in fact, going off on an Author Filibuster about this or driving your characters out of character to do it is one of the worst mistakes you can make, because it makes you look like a White Knight as well as showing off privilege.
+It does mean that having your characters be unexamined stereotypes of LGBT people will be noticed and taken badly, and it does mean you should understand at least a little beyond what you learn from porn or Slash Fic or manga or whatever.

 - Be extremely judicious when applying the Rule of Funny.
 If you find yourself using this as a justification when called out for not doing your research, you've probably already invoked Unfortunate Implications.
 This is another good reason to have people related to the issues you raise vet your work.

 - Acceptable Targets won't be seen as such by everyone.
 No matter how acceptable you believe the target is, you should not be surprised if some of your audience disagrees.
 At the *very* least, expect members of that acceptable target group to be offended.